Felotens retard, 10 mg 30 pcs

 Composition

-1 film-coated sustained release tablet contains:
+1 extended-release film-coated tablet contains:

-active ingredient:
+active substance:

 felodipine 10 mg;

-Hypromellose (hydroxypropyl methylcellulose) 90 mg,
+hypromellose (hydroxypropyl methylcellulose) 90 mg,

-calcium hydrophosphate dihydrate 27 mg,
+calcium hydrogen phosphate dihydrate 27 mg,

-silicon dioxide colloid 2.2 mg,
+colloidal silicon dioxide 2.2 mg,

 lactose monohydrate 126.8 mg,